sashwattanay/site/hobbies.md

 Additionally, I like to make YouTube videos related to tech tutorials.
-[Here] is an example where I show the power of keyboard shortcuts.
+[Here] is an example where I show the power of keyboard shortcuts, [here] I show how to make Gantt charts in Excel.